altmp/altv-docs/articles/earlyauth.md

 ```

 ## Request alt:V Name
-To request the alt:V from a player, you can use the snipped below in your early auth.
+To request the name from a player, you can use the snipped below in your early auth.

 ```html
 <script>